 If meditation isn’t your thing, there are many other mindfulness techniques and practices you can use to help your mind to feel a little less crowded.

-For instance. you can work small pauses into your day to practice awareness.
-During each pause, notice your surroundings, what you’re thinking about, how you’re feeling.
-Another option is to try breathing exercises, like the 4-7-8: breathe in for 4 seconds, hold for 7, and then breathe out for 8 seconds.
+For instance, you can work small pauses into your day to practice awareness.
+During each break, notice your surroundings, what you’re thinking about, and how you’re feeling.
+Another option is to try breathing exercises, like the 4-7-8: inhale for 4 seconds, hold for 7, and then exhale for 8 seconds.
 Repeat a few times.
-This sends a signal to the emotional parts of your brain to cool off, and is a terrific way to declutter your consciousness and make room for whatever it is you intend to focus on.
+This practice sends a signal to the emotional parts of your brain to cool off, reset, and re-center.

 Try it out!